nilstronaut/virtualfluids/docs/pages/Docker-Virtualisation.md

 docker build -t vf_base -f Ubuntu22_04.Dockerfile .
 ```

-We recommand to use the `vf_base` tag name for the first prebuild image and to create two new tags for the new image.
+We recommend to use the `vf_base` tag name for the first prebuild image and to create two new tags for the new image.
 To push the tags afterwards, the URL of the registry needs to part of the tag.
 Additionally, the first tag should be contain new version and the second tag contain the suffix `latest`.
 All current versions can be found [here](https://git.rz.tu-bs.de/irmb/VirtualFluids/container_registry/116).
 The following commands can be used to create the new tags:
 ```bash
 docker image tag vf_base git.rz.tu-bs.de:4567/irmb/virtualfluids/ubuntu22_04:latest
 docker image tag vf_base git.rz.tu-bs.de:4567/irmb/virtualfluids/ubuntu22_04:1.3